dundiri/Final-Project./README (2).md

 - verify that all website features and functions work as expected.
 - test navigation through different pages and sections.
 - check the functionality of buttons, forms, and links.
+- test all input fields to ensure they accept the correct types of data.
+- check for proper validation messages when incorrect data is entered.
+- verify that form submission works correctly.

  Layout and Design:

-Verify that the layout of the web pages is consistent and visually appealing.
+- verify that the layout of the web pages is consistent and visually appealing.
-Check for proper alignment of text, images, and other elements.
+- check for proper alignment of text, images, and other elements.
-Test the navigation flow between different pages and sections of the website.
+- test the navigation flow between different pages and sections of the website.
-Verify that navigation elements such as menus and links work as expected.
+- verify that navigation elements such as menus and links work as expected.

-Forms and Input Fields:

-Test all input fields to ensure they accept the correct types of data.
-Check for proper validation messages when incorrect data is entered.
-Verify that form submission works correctly.

-Check that images and multimedia elements are displayed correctly.
+- check that images and multimedia elements are displayed correctly.
-Verify that the look and feel of the website are consistent across all pages.
+- verify that the look and feel of the website are consistent across all pages.
-Check that headers, footers, and other common elements are uniform.
+- check that headers, footers, and other common elements are uniform.

 Usability Testing: